Food justice movement

+Food justice is closely connected to food security and food sovereignty.
+According to Anelyse M. Weiler, Professor of Sociology at University of Victoria, "Food security is commonly defined as existing 'when all people, at all times, have physical, social and economic access to sufficient, safe and nutritious food which meets their dietary needs and food preferences for an active and healthy life'" Food sovereignty includes similar principles but differs from food security in that, "Food sovereignty involves a broader vision than food security, asserting communities' power to democratically manage productive food system resources such as land, water and seeds, and to engage in trade on their own terms rather than being subjected to speculation through international commodity markets."
+Food sovereignty advocates for a shift from corporate-controlled food systems to local food systems.

+One component of food sovereignty is farmworker justice.
+Anna Erwin, Professor of Environmental Social Sciences explained some of the challenges that farmworkers who, "traditionally make low wages, have higher levels of food insecurity than the general U.S. population, and work regularly in dangerous conditions."
+Many farmworkers in the United States are undocumented immigrants who are less likely to mobilize against unfair working conditions out of fear of deportation and loss of.
+Farmworker justice highlights the important role of farmworkers in food systems and necessitates farmworker rights to ensure their continued ability to feed themselves, contribute to the global food supply, and protect the environment.

+It is argued that lack of access to good food is both a cause and a symptom of the structural inequalities that divide society.
+A possible solution presented for poor areas includes community gardens, fairness for food workers, and a national food policy.

 Article 25 of the Universal Declaration of Human Rights states: "Everyone has the right to a standard of living adequate for the health and well being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control."

 The Food and Agricultural Organization of the United Nations states that the right to food is "The right to feed oneself in dignity.
 It is the right to have continuous access to the resources that will enable you to produce, earn or purchase enough food to not only prevent hunger, but also to ensure health and well-being.
 The right to food only rarely means that a person has the right to free handouts."